grantj-re3/HandyOtherDoco/Health/SleepAndInsomnia/ShiftworkSleepSchedule.md

 ### Schedule timeline

+- Below I've attempted to show a timeline using characters, however it would be nicer to show the timeline on a chart (e.g. graph paper)
+- Below I've attempted to all days on a single timeline, however it would be better to show each day separately.
+E.g. For this scenario:
+  + a timeline for Tue-Fri
+  + a timeline for Sat
+  + a timeline for Sun
+  + a timeline for Mon
-24 hour clock:
+- 24 hour clock:
-- 00 - 23 shown in first 2 lines below
+  + 00 - 23 shown in first 2 lines below
-- Half hour slots shown by dots between digits in the second line below
+  + Half hour slots shown by dots between digits in the second line below

 ```
 0                   1                   2